influxdata/flux/README.md

     // Call functions always using keyword arguments math.pow(x: 5.0, y: 3.0) // 5^3 = 125

-    // Functions are defined by assigning them to identifers add = (a, b) => a + b
+    // Functions are defined by assigning them to identifiers add = (a, b) => a + b

     // Call add using keyword arguments